-In addition to the other investment limits defined in the General Terms and Conditions of Investment, it applies for the purposes of bringing about a partial exemption as defined in the German Investment Tax Act ("InvStG") that, by investing in the master fund, at least 85% of the feeder fund's gross assets (determined as being the value of the investment fund's assets without taking into account liabilities) will be invested in shares of the master fund ("equity funds").
+In addition to the other investment limits defined in the Terms and Conditions of Investment, it applies for the purposes of bringing about a partial exemption as defined in the German Investment Tax Act (InvStG) that at least 85% of the feeder fund's gross assets (determined as being the value of the investment fund's assets without taking into account liabilities) will be invested in shares of the master fund ("equity funds").
 The actual equity capital investment rates of the master fund can be taken into consideration for the rate of the feeder fund's equity capital investments as defined by article 2 (8) InvStG.